vincehsanchez/bestspamfilter/README.md

 Here we use a decision boundary of the reduced dimensioned data of the KNN matrix:

-shows us the boundary that separtes the different classes in the feature space. paints a different picture of how the KNN model is functioning incorporates or derived from the logistic function which predicts the relatinoship between input features and the probabililty of the positive class using a linear function while keeping in mind..
+shows us the boundary that separates the different classes in the feature space. paints a different picture of how the KNN model is functioning incorporates or derived from the logistic function which predicts the relatinoship between input features and the probabililty of the positive class using a linear function while keeping in mind..